owncloud-archive/documentation/developer_manual/general/security.rst

   $params = array(1);
   $result = $query->execute($params);

-If the App Framework is used, write SQL queries like this in the a class that extends the Mapper:
+If the application Framework is used, write SQL queries like this in the class that extends the Mapper:

 .. code-block:: php